dragoon/dragoon.github.io/_posts/2011-07-13-ad-connector-oracle-identity-manager.md

 <pre style="background-image: URL(http://2.bp.blogspot.com/_z5ltvMQPaa8/SjJXr_U2YBI/AAAAAAAAAAM/46OqEP32CJ8/s320/codebg.gif); background: #f0f0f0; border: 1px dashed #CCCCCC; color: black; font-family: arial; font-size: 12px; height: auto; line-height: 20px; overflow: auto; padding: 0px; text-align: left; width: 99%;"><code style="color: black; word-wrap: normal;">"The error indicated some resource key is invalid  with  statement
   "com.thortech.xl.exception.ConnectorException: ITResource Key cant be less than or equal to zero"
 </code></pre>
-If you see the stack trace like the one above while trying to perform Active Directory Reconciliation with Oracle Identity Manager, then you should use another AD Connector version, the version you are using have hard-coded bug in it.<h2>Comments</h2>
+If you see the stack trace like the one above while trying to perform Active Directory Reconciliation with Oracle Identity Manager, then you should use another AD Connector version, the version you are using have hard-coded bug in it.

-Roman Prokofyev
-Когда я готовил демо-стенд то просто перекомпилировал коннектор с исправленной опечаткой. Новую версию Оракл не прислал, только более старую - 9.1.1.5, с ней вроде бы тоже заработало.
-Stas Kazbek
-инетресная бага, рандомная, сколько раз ставил всегда работало, а тут именно ее и поймал. версия коннектора 9.1.1.7.0, подскажите удалось ли справиться? если да, подскажите пожалуйста. прислали из оракла обновку?